micmejia/bible-dump/NKJV/Galatians/Gal 4.md

 Even so we, when we were children, were in bondage under the elements of the world.

 ###### 4
-But when the fullness of the time had come, God sent forth His Son, born[^a] of a woman, born under the law,
+But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law,

 ###### 5
 to redeem those who were under the law, that we might receive the adoption as sons.

 ###### 6
-And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, [^b]"Abba, Father!"
+And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, "Abba, Father!"

 ###### 7
-Therefore you are no longer a slave but a son, and if a son, then an heir [^c]of God [^d]through Christ. ## Fears for the Church
+Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ. ## Fears for the Church

 ###### 8
 But then, indeed, when you did not know God, you served those which by nature are not gods.